Nonlinear parabolic stochastic evolution equations in critical spaces Part II. Blow-up criteria and instantaneous regularization: Introduction

-As in Part I when comparing to other papers we would like to point out the main novelties of our theory: \begin{itemize} \item it is an $L^p(\text{time};L^q(\text{space}))$-theory; \item ellipticity or coercivity conditions are formulated for the couple $(A,B)$; \item no smallness assumption on $B$ is needed; \item measurable dependence in $(t,\om)$ for the couple $(A,B)$ is allowed; \item rough initial data $u_0\in (X_0,X_1)_{1-\frac{1+\a}{p},p}$ with $\a\in [0,\frac{p}{2}-1)$ are allowed; \item $F,G$ can be defined in $[X_0,X_1]_{1-\varepsilon}$ for $\varepsilon>0$ with polynomial growth; \item we can identify intrinsically defined critical spaces which reflect the scaling properties of concrete SPDEs. \end{itemize}
+As in Part I when comparing to other papers we would like to point out the main novelties of our theory: \begin{enumerate}[(a)] \item it is an $L^p(\text{time};L^q(\text{space}))$-theory; \item ellipticity or coercivity conditions are formulated for the couple $(A,B)$; \item no smallness assumption on $B$ is needed; \item measurable dependence in $(t,\om)$ for the couple $(A,B)$ is allowed; \item rough initial data $u_0\in (X_0,X_1)_{1-\frac{1+\a}{p},p}$ with $\a\in [0,\frac{p}{2}-1)$ are allowed; \item $F,G$ can be defined in $[X_0,X_1]_{1-\varepsilon}$ for $\varepsilon>0$ with polynomial growth; \item we can identify intrinsically defined critical spaces which reflect the scaling properties of concrete SPDEs. \end{enumerate} Individual cases of these points have been addressed in several papers, but having the combination of all of them is one of the strengths of our theory.
+Moreover, our paper seems to be the first to deal with \eqref{it:noveltye} and \eqref{it:noveltyg}, but also the first to deal with \eqref{it:noveltyb} and \eqref{it:noveltyc} in an abstract $L^p$-framework.
+Let us give some comparison for some of the classical theories for SPDEs.
+In the monotone operator approach to SPDEs (see \cite{LR15} and references therein) \eqref{it:noveltyb}-\eqref{it:noveltyd} are included as well, but a variational Hilbert space framework is required.
+On the other hand, with the monotone operator approach to SPDEs many types of nonlinearities can be treated which are not of quasi-linear type and it gives global existence immediately.
+In Krylov's $L^p$-theory \cite{Kry} \eqref{it:noveltya} with $p=q$, \eqref{it:noveltyb}-\eqref{it:noveltyd} are included, but only in the case $A$ is a linear second order differential operator.
+Moreover, the nonlinearities are assumed to be Lipschitz and of semilinear type.
+Although some of the initial ideas of our theory can be traced back to the semigroup approach to SPDEs \cite{Brz2, DPZ, Hornung, NVW11eq}, many of the above points, such as \eqref{it:noveltyb}-\eqref{it:noveltyd}, cannot be addressed if one is limited to this method in its pure form.
+Finally, the rough path theory approach to SPDEs is developing quickly and is the only available theory in the case renormalization is required \cite{GubImkPer, Hairer}, but at the moment we think it is unnatural to compare it to our theory.

 Our work can be seen as a stochastic version of the theory of evolution equations in critical spaces of Pr\"{u}ss, Simonett and Wilke \cite{CriticalQuasilinear} (see also \cite{PrussWeight1,addendum}).
 As is clear from \cite{AV19_QSEE_1} it is nontrivial to extend the deterministic theory to the stochastic setting.
 From the results of this paper it turns out that it is also highly involved to extend blow-up criteria to the stochastic setting.
 In addition, we also obtain several results which are even new in the deterministic setting.